10up/headstartwp/docs/documentation/02 - Data Fetching/introduction.md

 # Introduction

-The Headless Framework exposes several customs react hooks that provide a seamless data-fetching experience with WordPress.
+HeadstartWP exposes several customs react hooks that provide a seamless data-fetching experience with WordPress.
 Those hooks are built to be "isomorphic" i.e can be executed either on the browser or on the server (e.g: Node.js).

 The data-fetching logic itself is abstracted by [strategies](/api/classes/headstartwp_core.AbstractFetchStrategy/).
 The custom React hooks are powered by [useSwr](https://swr.vercel.app/).